 A student may also compose his/her own minor: a flexible minor.
 A minor of this kind must constitute a cohesive (defined as "internally consistent") programme, provided by a university degree programme, and overall at third-year level.
 Master level courses taught at TU Delft are not permitted in a minor.
+Students may choose online courses from the Credits for Mooc's Programme as an exception laid down in the BSc Rules and Guidelines of the Board of Examiners article 24.a.
 The Board of Examiners must approve the composition of the flexible minor.
-A student must submit his/her request to the Board of Examiners well in advance, using the 'flexible minor form' that can be found on the website of the Board of Examiners.
+A student must submit his/her request to the Board of Examiners at least two months before the start of the first course, using the 'flexible minor form' that can be found on the website of the Board of Examiners.
 A student must clearly state why he/she considers the package of subjects to be cohesive.